valentjn/vscode-ltex/pages/docs/commands.md

 Change language of this page: [English](commands.html), [German](commands-de.html)

 To run a command, open the Command Palette (`Ctrl+Shift+P`) and start typing the name of the command.

-The commands can only be run after the extension has been activated, i.e., after at least one LaTeX or Markdown file has been opened in the current workspace.
+## `LTeX: Activate Extension`

+Activates the extension; does nothing if the extension is already activated.

+The extension is automatically activated when files with supported code language modes (= default value of [`ltex.enabled`](settings.html#ltexenabled)) are opened in the editor.
+Use this command if you want to use LTeX on files with unsupported code language modes.

 ## `LTeX: Check Selection`